Skip to main content

 # Or use the online verifier at opentimestamps.org

-This confirms that the Merkle root (and therefore every track hash in the tree) existed at or before the time recorded in the blockchain block.1
+This confirms that the root existed at or before the time recorded in the blockchain block.1

 Method 3: From scratch